HUIYULEO/Outdoor_auto_pathplanning/README.md

 ### Full navigation system

+This command starts the **full navigation stack** that was deployed on the DTU Terrain Hopper robot, connecting perception, planning and low-level
+Mobotware commands.
 ```
-#used for DTU Terrain Hopper robot
 python -m outdoor_nav.core.navigation_system
 ```